 Back in the old days, we had to worry about BIOS hard drive limits.
 I couldn’t put a 40 GB hard drive in my 486 because it couldn’t recognize a drive of that size.
-Granted, I didn’t want to do that in the 90s, but now that we’re starting to dust off those old systems and put modern storage solutions in them, sometimes we have to think about those limits again.
+That wasn’t a big problem in the 90s since I couldn’t get one of those in the 90s, but now that we’re starting to dust off those old systems and put modern storage solutions in them, sometimes we have to think about those limits again.

 Generally speaking, older systems tend to be limited to hard drive sizes of 528 MB, 2.1 GB, 4.2 GB, 8.4 GB, 33.8 GB, or 137 GB.
 Sometimes you can configure the system to ignore the extra size, or you can use another workaround.